-The Growing Spine Foundation (GSF) was established by Behrooz A. Akbarnia, MD in 2009 to support spine-related research and education which relates to young children.
-The foundation’s mission statement is to improve the global care of patients with Early Onset Scoliosis and other deformities related to the growing spine and chest through research, education and professional development.
+The Growing Spine Foundation (GSF) was established by Behrooz A. Akbarnia, MD in 2008 to support spine-related research and education which relates to young children.
+The foundation’s mission is to improve the global care of patients with Early Onset Scoliosis and other deformities related to the growing spine and chest through research, education and professional development.

 Until recently, there were not many available options for the treatment of these young children and for the most part they had been ignored.
 Limited clinical studies exist, but many questions regarding prevention and treatment of severe deformities in children with immature spines remain unanswered.
 This group of children is often at greater risk for pulmonary complications and even premature death due to progressive scoliosis and its detrimental effect on lung development.

 Under Dr. Akbarnia’s lead, the Scoliosis Research Society created a Growing Spine Committee, recognizing the urgent need for both basic science and clinical research in this area.
 Progress is being made in getting physicians interested in exploring current treatment methods and ways in which to improve them.
 However, because the patient population is small, multi-center studies are required to evaluate these children more accurately and answer the clinically relevant questions.
-Unfortunately, grants are not readily available to support these projects due to the lack of financial incentive and ongoing issues with federal regulations related to pediatric research, .
+Unfortunately, grants are not readily available to support these projects due to the lack of financial incentive and ongoing issues with federal regulations related to pediatric research.

 The Growing Spine Foundation supports Growing Spine research and educational projects as well supporting the Growing Spine Study Group (GSSG).
-With the combined efforts of the Growing Spine Study Group, data is gathering prospectively and different treatment methods from both past and present are compared.
-We hope to better evaluate the benefits of procedures that control scoliosis while allowing for growth of the thorax, lungs and spine over time.
+With the combined efforts of the Growing Spine Study Group, data is gathered prospectively and different treatment methods from both past and present are compared.
+We hope to better evaluate the benefits of procedures that control scoliosis while allowing for growth of the thorax, lungs, and spine over time.

-The San Diego Center for Spinal Disorders is the primary and central location for data collection for multicenter studies of GSSG.
+The San Diego Center for Spinal Disorders is the primary and central location for data collection for multi-center studies of GSSG.
 Because data such as growth measurements are so critical and since accuracy is a must, all participating spine centers are visited and monitored by physicians and researchers to assure uniform radiographic and clinical data collection and recording.
 SDCSD is then responsible for the quality review and management of all data.